bitpusher2k/M365IRScripts/README.md

     * OPTIONALLY: 15-Search-UnifiedAuditLogIR.ps1
     * OPTIONALLY: Get-UnifiedAuditLogEntries.ps1
     * 18-Search-InboxRuleChanges.ps1 (second pass)
+    * OPTIONALLY: a set of Invictus IR cmdlets (details below)
-    * OPTIONALLY: Get-CRTReport.ps1 (CrowdStrike Reporting Tool for Azure)
+    * OPTIONALLY: CrowdStrike Reporting Tool for Azure (details below)

 * To review sign-in logs
     * Export CSV versions of Interactive and Non-Interactive sign-ins going back one week (further if available and if incident scope warrants it) from https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/SignIns
     * If sign-in log retention is not sufficient use .\12-Search-UnifiedAuditLogSignIn.ps1 to export sign-in information from the UAL (goes back up to 180 days).